cyberblast/SharePoint.Client/README.md

             var filter = QueryBuilder.Equals(
                 new QueryBuilder.Field("Id"),
                 new QueryBuilder.Value(7, FieldType.Number));
+            // ROW_LIMIT defines buffer amount of items to get per internal call.
-            var query = QueryBuilder.Query(filter, ROW_LIMIT);
+	    // The iterator will always iterate ALL items. var query = QueryBuilder.Query(filter, ROW_LIMIT);

             // C#7 Syntax.
 But any fitting delegate will do...